 With healthcare becoming increasingly complex, the way a practice is managed plays a critical role in patient outcomes.
 The Australian Association of Practice Management (AAPM) supports practice managers to adapt to the changing environment to enhance healthcare delivery and better meet patient needs.

 Avant is committed to advancing medical practice, and with practice managers an integral part, we have partnered with AAPM since 2014 to provide the Avant / AAPM Scholarship Program.

-Each year, the program offers five scholarships to the value of $4,000* each, for practice management courses at UNE Partnerships.
+Each year, the program offers five scholarships up to the value of $4,000 each, for online practice management courses at UNE Partnerships.

 Practice managers can apply directly.
 Doctors can nominate their practice manager to apply for a scholarship.

 - Avant / AAPM Scholarship applications open: July 2019 TBC

 - Avant / AAPM Scholarship applications close: August/September 2019 TBC

 To be considered for a scholarship, you must meet the following minimum criteria:

 - Be a full member of AAPM.
 Non-members can apply for membership prior to applying for the scholarship

 - Currently employed in a medical practice as a Practice Manager (or similar role)